enel-gdh-educational/katacoda-scenarios/docker/part1/step3.md

 Inside the `step3` directory, create a Dockerfile. `touch Dockerfile`{{execute}}

 As usual, start with the "FROM" instruction.
-We will use the `python` image, publicly available on DockerHub [(link)](https://hub.docker.com/_/python).
+In this exercise we could use alphine and install all requirements we need (python, Flask and other dependencies).
+Fortunately, there is an image called `python`, publicly available [here](https://hub.docker.com/_/python) on DockerHub, that is a image ready to execute Python code.
 So, insert `FROM python:3` in the Dockerfile.

+With the ":3" we are specifing the version 3 of Python.
+But it's not a magic process!
+Someone built Docker images with python3, python2, python2.7 and so on...
+So we can go to the [(Docker image page)](https://hub.docker.com/_/python) and choose the right version for our use-case between the versions available.

+**NOTE:** It's not recommended to use `alphine` image for data science, since it's difficult to install `pandas` library.

 Now we need to provision the environment with the dependencies.
 So we will copy the `requirements.txt` file in the container and use it to install dependencies.
 To copy files in a container we can use the `COPY` instruction.